 Elder Orville Dyer

-Orville Dyer, son of Joseph and Mary (Marshall) Dyer, was born June 15, 1804 in Stratford, New Hampshire.
+Orville Dyer, respected Shaker leader, was born June 15, 1804 in Stratford, New Hampshire, the son of Joseph and Mary (Marshall) Dyer.

 Eight-year-old Orville Dyer, his parents, five siblings, and several family associates arrived at the Enfield Shakers in 1812.
 They were the first large group of converts to be accommodated at the newly formed “Gathering Order” or North Family.